tsertkov/masynco/README.md

 ### async masynco(iterable, fn, limit = null)

-Returns new output iterable created by processing each item with `fn` function.
+Returns a new iterable formed by applying a given function to each element of input iterable.

 #### iterable

 Type: `object`, `array`

-Array or object to iterate.
-For array iterable returned result is also array.
-Object will be returned for non-array iterables.
+Input Array or Object to process.
+Function returns array when input is array and object otherwise.

 #### fn